SamuelLBau/Deep_Gaming/README.rst

 python run_test_example.py [--env <env_name>]:
     #By default, this will run the MsPacman example, as a decent sample network has been provided
+    #It will generate a .gif file of the episode

     #You can choose to run a different environment by adding a --env <environment_name> flag
+    #You can choose how many episodes to run (only best will be rendered) by adding --n_iter <#> flag

     #Supported environments are: snake,MsPacman-v0,Asteroids-v0,CarRacing-v0